 24 Aug 2003

-The Fox-Busters (by Dick King-Smith)
+The Fox Busters (by Dick King-Smith)

 I had never heard of Dick King-Smith until my older son was about six, and starting to borrow books from his school library.
 I was immediately captivated.
-Apparently he was a soldier, a farmer and a teacher before he became a writer.
+Apparently King-Smith was a soldier, a farmer and a teacher before he became a writer.
 Reading his books, it's clear that all his previous careers have influenced his writing.
 Several of them take place on farms, with normal events taking place alongside the rather unlikely ones.
 The animals have characters and conversations, but they remain animals, with the inherent traits and behaviour of their species.

 Unfortunately the local farmers have not always been as careful as they could have been, so over the years any weaker or less intelligent fowl have been caught and eaten by the foxes who live near by.
 Those who remain are not just a little stronger than average, however; the theory of evolution by survival of the fittest is taken to logical extremes in this story.